 Gnome - GNU Network Object Model Environment; a GUI desktop in Linux, similar to KDE in function.

-Gnome Control Center
+Gnome Control Centre.
+NOT Center.

 Gnotepad - the popular text editor.
 Forget the '+' sign often written at the end.

 GNU - GNU's Not Unix.
 All caps.
 A free operating system announced in 1983 with its own software, libraries, compilers and, it is planned, its own kernel (GNU Hurd, still in development).
 The Free Software Foundation, which supports free software and GNU, would like people to say 'GNU/Linux' rather than simply 'Linux', in order to recognise the contribution of GNU technology.
 Technically, 'Linux' refers only to the kernel of the operating system.
 But this is only rarely adhered to and it is fine to write simply 'Linux' when you refer to the OS with a Linux kernel in Linux Format, as the title of the magazine itself suggests!

 google (vb) - avoid this, as Google is a trademark.
 Try 'search Google' instead.

 GPL 3 or GPL v3 - note space between.
 Prefer 'GPL 3' to 'GPL v3'.

 GProFTPd - yes, we have to right it like this.

 greyscale - adjective describing a device (such as a monitor) or image that uses grey levels only, not colours.
 Not 'grayscale' unless quoting, for example, an application menu,